iAbhishek91/learn-terraform/docs/95-tf-configuration.md

 For example: requiring a minimum terraform version

-Terraform settings are gathered into terraform block
+Terraform settings are gathered into terraform block, however NOTE, this you can have multiple terraform blocks(one defining backend, another providers)

 ```hcl
 terraform {